Russell Maughan: Biography

 Maughan was born March 28, 1893, in Logan, Utah, to Peter W. and Mary (née Naef) Maughan.
-He graduated from Utah State Agricultural College in June 1917.
+He graduated from Utah State Agricultural College (the future Utah State University) in June 1917.

 The United States had entered World War I and Maughan enlisted as an Army aviation cadet.
 Commissioned a first lieutenant in the Signal Officer Reserve Corps after flight training and rated a Reserve Military Aviator, he served in France with the 139th Aero Squadron, where he flew a Spad XIII.
 Maughan was credited with four aerial victories and awarded the Distinguished Service Cross on October 27, 1918, the citation for which is given below.

 He remained in the Air Service following the end of the war and was assigned to its Engineering Division at McCook Field, Dayton, Ohio, as a test pilot.
 Besides testing new designs, his responsibilities including public demonstrations of military aircraft and participation in air races.
-The Engineering Division had drawn the interest of Brig.
-Gen. Billy Mitchell, Assistant Chief of the Air Service, who saw in it the opportunity for promoting the concept of an Air Force independent of the Army.
-On July 1, 1920, when the Air Service became a combat arm of the Army, Maughan received a Regular commission as a 1st lieutenant, Air Service.
+The Engineering Division had drawn the interest of Brigadier General Billy Mitchell, Assistant Chief of the Air Service, who saw in it the opportunity for promoting the concept of an air force independent of the Army.
+On July 1, 1920, when the United States Army Air Service became a combat arm of the Army, Maughan received a regular commission as a first lieutenant, Air Service.
 He transferred to Crissy Field at the Presidio of San Francisco in 1921 and joined the 91st Observation Squadron, then engaged in aerial forest fire patrol.

 In 1922 the National Air Races were held at Selfridge Field, Michigan, where the Air Service entered the Pulitzer Trophy Race with ten aircraft it had solicited from various manufacturers for use as possible pursuit planes, with specification that they be capable of reaching a speed of 190 mi/h or greater.
 Flying a Curtiss R-6 racer, a precursor of the PW-8 design, Maughan won the Pulitzer race with an average speed of 205.86 mi/h, on October 14, 1922.
-On October 16, flying the 1-kilometer course, he averaged 229 mi/h for eight circuits, 232.22 mi/h for four, and reached 248.5 mi/h on one.
+On October 16, flying the 1 km course, he averaged 229 mi/h for eight circuits, 232.22 mi/h for four, and reached 248.5 mi/h on one.
 This established a new international record, but it was not observed by Fédération Aéronautique Internationale (FAI) officials and was not officially recognized.